 Our personal experience visiting Copenhagen with kids

-Copenhagen was a city I had dreamed of visiting for years, so naturally, I had high expectations when we arrived.
-Luckily, unlike a lot of places that don’t always live up to the hype, Copenhagen exceeded even my colossal hopes, and left me wishing we had more than 2 days in Copenhagen to explore.
+Copenhagen was a city we had dreamed of visiting for years, so naturally, we had high expectations when we arrived.
+Luckily, unlike a lot of places that don’t always live up to the hype, Copenhagen exceeded even our colossal hopes, and left us wishing we had more than 2 days in Copenhagen to explore.

-How to spend 2 days in Copenhagen
+Copenhagen itinerary: How to spend 2 days in Copenhagen

 We walked everywhere on day one, and took free shuttle buses to the Denmark National Aquarium and Carlsberg Brewery on day 2 in Copenhagen.
 (Yes, the brewery is kid-friendly and fun for all ages!)

 - Breakfast along Strøget

 - Attend the changing of the guards at Amalienborg Palace

 - Lunch along Nyhavn and canal boat tour